TommyPKeane/learning-python/README.md

 # Learning Python

-Tommy teaches Tommy (and anyone who wants to actually read this) how to code in Python.
+__tommy teaches tommy__ (and anyone who wants to actually read this) how to code in Python, with a major focus on all the functionality available in the Python Standard Library (PSL).

 I've been doing various amounts of Python coding since 2009-ish in personal, professional, and academic projects, but you're never too old to learn, and they keep making computers better and worse all the time.